ververica/jupyter-vvp/vvp-magics/README.md

 ```

 In the notebook use vvp-gateway as hostname and 8080 as port.
 An example notebook can be found in the work folder.

+The Docker image comes with the FlinkSql Kernel for code completion pre-installed.

 ## Sessions